The Perseid meteor shower is one of the greatest meteor shower events of the year. Read on to learn more about this year’s Perseids!

 When is the Perseid Meteor Shower?

 The Perseid meteor shower occurs every year from about July 23 to August 22.
-The shower’s “maximum,” or time when the greatest number of meteors per hour fall, is usually August 11, 12, or 13.
-Find out more information on our Meteor Shower Calendar.
+The shower’s “maximum,” or time when the greatest number of meteors per hour fall, is typically August 11, 12, or 13.
+Find out more information on our Meteor Shower Calendar page.